dogukankaynar/product-user/README.md

-# Getting Started with Create React App
+# Description

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a user and product management application built with React and Context API.
+It also utilizes React Router for page navigation.

 ## Available Scripts